 In this section, we review the related work in environment and user instrumentation and in the area of context-awareness interactions.

-Instrumenting physical objects
+Instrumenting Physical Objects

 Computer vision based techniques have been widely used in supporting touch on existing physical objects.
 Portico [ref.] and Bonfire [ref.] use RBG cameras installed on a laptop to capture surrounding touch events on a regular tabletop.
 Light Widgets [ref.] use cameras on the ceiling to detect touch input on walls or tables in a smart home.
 Recently, more capable depth-sensing cameras have started to replace their 2D counterparts in many interactive applications.
 For example, Wilson [ref.] showed a depth-sensing camera can be used to detect a wide variety of touch input on a flat surface.
 LightSpace [ref.] and WorldKit [ref.] use multiple depth-sensing cameras on the ceiling to enable even richer interactions on and between the surfaces of tables and walls.